groovybits/rsllm/README.md

     ````
 -   **Additional Configuration**: Logging into the Huggingface Hub via the CLI can resolve some potential warnings.
 Execute `huggingface-cli login` to authenticate.

-### MetaVoice TTS Text to Speech (Planned Feature, OpenAI TTS works currently as a placeholder)
+### MetaVoice TTS Text to Speech (WIP)

-Candle, our core Rust framework for LLM interaction, is poised to introduce support for MetaVoice, a groundbreaking Text-to-Speech (TTS) technology.
-This upcoming feature will enable pure Rust-based LLM, TTI (Text-to-Image), and TTS functionalities, seamlessly integrated with Metal GPU optimizations for MacOS.
+Candle, our core Rust framework for LLM interaction has MetaVoice now, a groundbreaking Text-to-Speech (TTS) technology.
+As this feature improves it will enable pure Rust-based LLM, TTI (Text-to-Image), and TTS functionalities, seamlessly integrated with Metal GPU optimizations for MacOS.

--   **Development Status**: The MetaVoice integration is currently becoming available in the Candle framework, with plans to replace the OpenAI TTS API support in the toolkit when it is optimized and quality matches the reference implementation.
+-   **Development Status**: The MetaVoice integration is done and being optimized in Candle so that quality matches the reference implementation.
--   **Anticipated Benefits**: Once deployed, MetaVoice will significantly enhance the toolkit's ability to generate lifelike speech from text without costing and low latency on a local LLM.
+-   **Anticipated Benefits**: Once full quality/optimized, MetaVoice will significantly enhance the toolkit's ability to generate lifelike speech from text without costing and low latency on a local LLM.
 Also it will give the ability to one shot learn a voice from a small clip and generate speech from it.
+For now you may want to use OpenAI for quality/realtime generation of the speech audio.

-These enhancements and planned features underscore our commitment to providing a versatile, high-performance toolkit for AI-driven content creation and analysis on MacOS, leveraging the full potential of Metal GPUs and Rust's efficiency.
+RsLLM has a mission to research and explore implementing a versatile, high-performance toolkit for AI-driven content creation and analysis on MacOS, leveraging the full potential of Metal GPUs and Rust's efficiency.

 ## TODO